Perilla frutescens: Culinary

-East Asia

 China

 In Manchu cuisine, perilla leaves are used to make efen, ("steamed bun").
 The perilla buns are made with glutinous sorghum or glutinous rice flour dough filled with red bean paste and wrapped with perilla leaves.
 The dish is related to Food Exhaustion Day, a traditional Manchu holiday celebrated on every 26th day of the 8th month of the lunisolar calendar.